Mehmed Handžić: Political views

 Handžić strongly opposed the secularisation which had begun to appear in Bosnia after World War I. He denounced mixed marriages (marriages between a Muslim and a non-Muslim) and urged Muslims to not attend non-Muslim weddings or funerals.
 He also emphasized the importance of Muslims wearing visible signs of their religion.
 Handžić strongly opposed the westernization of Bosnia, calling it "materialistic", and condemned pre-marital sex and consumption of alcohol.
 He saw Western Europe as anti-Muslim, writing that many European newspapers applauded the massacres of Muslims in Rumelia.

 Handžić considered Islam to be a foundational element of Bosnian Muslims' cultural identity and he believed in the compatibility of Islam with nationalism.
 Handžić's work Patriotism, nationality and nationalism from the Islamic point of view, published by El-Hidaje in 1941, created a basic contour of Bosniak nationalism.
 He also introduced the concept of Bosniakhood, which applied only to Bosnian Muslim community.
 Handžić also had pan-Islamic leanings.

 Death and legacy

 Mehmed Handžić died during a routine medical operation in Koševo Hospital on 29 July 1944, at the young age of 37.
 He never married and had no children.
 It has been alleged that the death was a result of an assassination by the Partisans; historian Marko Attila Hoare describes the theory as "not impossible".

-Contemporary scholar Hazim Šabanovic described Handžić as one "of the greatest Islamic scholars Bosnia has had in last five centuries".
+Contemporary scholar Hazim Šabanović described Handžić as one "of the greatest Islamic scholars Bosnia has had in last five centuries".
 Handžić's bibliography amounted to 300 books and numerous articles, treatises, essays, brochures and textbooks both on Bosnian and Arabic.
 Some of his textbooks are still the main literature for students at the Faculty of Islamic Studies at the University of Sarajevo.